-The 29-year-old attacker's contract at the Allianz Arena expires in the summer of 2015 but Rummenigge says that Robben has no need to worry about his long-term future at the club.
+The 29-year-old attacker's contract at the Allianz Arena expires in the summer of 2015 but Rummenigge says Robben has no need to worry about his long-term future at the club.

 "We are very happy with Arjen," the former West Germany star told Sport1.